ruirodriguess/DigiBank/README.md

 ## Topics/Techniques

-- Account registration with Name, NIF and Password;
+:heavy_check_mark: Account registration with Name, NIF and Password;

-- Realize deposits and withdrawals;
+:heavy_check_mark: Realize deposits and withdrawals;

-- Check balance;
+:heavy_check_mark: Check balance;

-- Present bank transactions;
+:heavy_check_mark: Present bank transactions;

 *Content made using the study of material on the internet.*